On a sequence of Grothendieck groups: Introduction

+In the main body of the paper, for simplicity, we work in the context of derived categories of DG categories.
+However, in the proof of Theorem~\ref{thm:main} we do not actually refer to the DG enhancements, so the claims hold in the above generality provided the necessary functors exist.

-In this paper we discuss a recollement for derived categories of DG categories arising from quotients of such categories.
+We discuss first a recollement arising from quotients.
 For derived categories of (quasi-compact and quasi-separated) schemes this recollement has appeared in \cite{jorgensen2009new}.
-Even for DG categories some of the statements are not new to experts.
-This is because recollements are closely related to semiorthogonal decompositions, and DG quotients induce such a decomposition under quite general circumstances.
-Our contribution is the extension of the methods of \cite{jorgensen2009new} to the DG setting, a detailed description of the relevant functors as well as an application of the results on numerical K-groups.
+For DG categories the statements are also known to experts as they follow implicitly from \cite[Proposition~4.6~(ii)]{drinfeld2004dg}.
+In the background, recollements are closely related to semiorthogonal decompositions, and DG quotients induce such a decomposition under quite general circumstances.
+Our contribution is the extension of the methods of \cite{jorgensen2009new} to the DG setting, hence giving an alternative proof of \cite[Proposition~4.6~(ii)]{drinfeld2004dg}, a detailed description of the relevant functors as well as an application of the results on numerical K-groups.